Architecture of cathedrals and great churches: Altar

 The altar in the Roman Catholic church is the center of the church where the sacrifice on the cross is made present in sacramental form.
 Secondarily in the Catholic church, and primarily in other Christian denominations, the altar is a table on which is laid the Blessed Sacrament of bread and wine for consecration by a priest prior to use in the rite of Communion.
 The main altar in a church is located in a designated space called the "chancel" or "sanctuary" ("holy place").
 The word has passed into modern English with an altered meaning because a criminal who could gain access to this area without capture was thereby given the sanctuary of the church.
 Many churches have an additional altar placed further forward in the church, as well as altars in chapels.
-The altar of a Catholic church may be made of marble.
-In most Protestant churches altars are of wood, symbolic of the table of the Last Supper rather than of a sacrificial altar.
+The altar of a Catholic church may be made of stone, often marble.
+In most Protestant churches altars are of wood, symbolic of the table of the Last Supper rather than of a sacrificial altar, and may be called the Communion table.

 The sanctuary is often separated from the body of the church by railings and screens, and, in the case of Orthodox and Byzantine Catholic churches, by an iconostasis which forms a complete visual as well as physical barrier.
 The sanctuary is usually the most ornately decorated part of a church, creating a visual focus towards the altar.
 This might be done in several ways.
 There might be a carved or painted altarpiece, a large carved screen called a reredos, or a structure called a ciborium which form a canopy over the altar.
-In English churches that have a square eastern end, a very large stained glass window often fills the wall behind the altar.
+In English churches that have a square eastern end, a very large stained glass "east window" often fills the wall behind the altar; examples still with medieval glass include York Minster, Gloucester Cathedral and St Margaret's, Westminster.

 Choir stalls and organ

-The term "choir" is used in three distinct ways in relation to cathedrals.
-As well as the architectural use, it pertains to the choir of "choristers", often men and boys, that sing at the services.
-It is also the term used for that section of the church where the choir sits, and where choral services take place.
-In a cathedral or large church, there may be fixed seating in this area, called "choir stalls" which also provided seating for the cathedral clergy and some congregation.
+The term "choir" is used in two distinct ways in relation to cathedrals.
+It firstly means the choir of "choristers", often men and boys, that sing at the services; in medieval cathedrals, and sometimes still, the boys from a special choir school.
+It is also the term used for that section of the church where the choir sits and stands to sing in services.
+In a cathedral or large church, there may be fixed seating in this area, called choir stalls which also provided seating for the cathedral clergy and some congregation.
 The choir stalls are often richly carved and decorated.
 The bishop's throne or cathedra is often located in this space.
 The choir may be separated from the nave by a highly decorated screen of wood or stone.

 The organ which provides music and accompanies the choir may be located on the screen, or may be in the gallery above the choir, or in a transept.
 Some churches have an organ loft at the west end of the church.
+These are usually a later addition to medieval churches; large examples had portative organs, often several.